-A little while back I went to a leadership training meeting.
-The training was for a new leaders.
+A little while back I went to a leadership training meeting for new leaders.
 My role was to support the new leaders I oversaw.
 As part of the training, they discussed many topics related to effective leadership.
-One of the speakers mentioned five leadership principles that really stuck out to me.
-They are discussed below.
+One of the speakers mentioned five leadership principles for beginning leaders that really stuck out to me.

-Two approaches you could take to determine these needs are to ask and observe members of each group specifically.
+To determine these needs, ask and/or observe members of each group specifically.
 By asking what the needs are, you get direct feedback.
-When you cannot ask what the needs are or they are not explicitly stated, it is very important to be observant so you can recognize the unstated needs.
-Once the needs of the specific groups are determined, you can determine how to best fill the needs.
+When you cannot ask what the needs are or they are not explicitly stated, be observant to recognize the unstated needs.
+Once the needs of the specific groups are identified, determined how to best fill those needs.

-You must always plan and organize.
-Through planning and organization, you identify the approach you will take.
-The old adage, “If you fail to plan, you plan to fail” is very true.
-You must always determine how you are going to move forward.
-You must set both short and long term goals that lead you to the overall goal of filling the needs of the three groups.
-With the goals in place you can then organize your efforts to make the most effective use of your time in accomplishing the goals.
+As you plan and organize, set both short and long term goals that lead to addressing the needs of the three groups.
+With the goals in place organize your efforts to make the most effective use of your time in accomplishing the goals.

-As the leader you must help your followers in their specific responsibilities.
-The help you give should be guidance to leading them in the right direction, not accomplishing the task for them.
-As you help, support, and counsel you will influence and develop your followers so they can be the future leaders.
+Instead, help by coaching, supporting, counseling, guiding, and leading them in the right direction.
+Don’t accomplish the task for them.
+As you help, support, and counsel those you lead, you influence and develop the future leaders.

-Each of the five leadership principles mentioned above will help you to be a better leader.
 What leadership principles do you follow?
+How do you follow each of the principles outlined above?
 Please share your thoughts in the comments section below.